 May 30th.
 International BMX event at Hannuit - Belgium.

 Just to give you an impression of international racing at the time.
-Riders from England, Spain, France, Holland and Belgium ofcourse.
+Riders from England, Spain, France, Holland and Belgium ofcourse took part in this event.
 In total 210 entries.
 Each foreign country did have around 15 riders present.
 Only France did have 2 or 3 riders present.

 June 12th. till August 28th., recording the AVRO TV BMX Series.